JonnyJD/musicbrainz-isrcsubmit/README.md

 [python-musicbrainz2](http://musicbrainz.org/doc/python-musicbrainz2)
 to access the MusicBrainz API.
 Python2 >= 2.4 should be fine for both.
+You also need [libdiscid](http://musicbrainz.org/doc/libdiscid) and with python < 2.5 you also need [ctypes](http://starship.python.net/crew/theller/ctypes/)
-This was tested on Linux, but should in general also work in Windows and OS X.
+This was tested on Linux, but should in general also work on Windows and OS X.
 Reports are welcome.